oswee/public-web/README.md

 Most recent version could be found in Develop branch.

-Trying to capture progress log in [Wiki](https://github.com/oswee/public-web/wiki/Log)
+I am trying to capture progress log in [Wiki](https://github.com/oswee/public-web/wiki/Log)

 ## This project contains a stack of